Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Introduction

+Open, language‑specific systems are an alternative: they allow control over training data and domain goals, and avoid dependence on commercial APIs—especially important for low‑resource languages like Estonian.

+We study two architectures for Estonian ATS: OpenNMT (simplification as monolingual MT) and a fine-tuned LLaMA model trained on a newly built Estonian Simplification Dataset.
+We complement automatic evaluation using BLEU and SARI scores with human evaluation by native speakers. \textbf{Contributions.} \begin{itemize} \item A new Estonian Simplification Dataset combining translated, GPT‑4.0–generated, and manually validated pairs. \item A head‑to‑head comparison of OpenNMT and fine‑tuned LLaMA for Estonian. \item Evidence from human ratings that LLaMA trained on Estonian data outperforms OpenNMT. \item Released scripts/configs for easy adaptation to other low‑resource languages. \end{itemize}

-The structure of the paper is as follows: Section \ref{ESD} describes the creation of the Estonian Simplification Dataset.
-Section \ref{benchmarking} replicates an English-language experiment \cite{zhang-lapata-2017-sentence} and provides the rationale for selecting OpenNMT as the baseline for Estonian ATS benchmarking.
-Section \ref{LLaMA} covers the fine-tuning of LLaMA on the Estonian dataset with optimization using the Unsloth library.
-The final two sections present the evaluation results for both models and present the conclusions.
+The remainder of the paper is organized as follows.
+Section~\ref{ESD} describes the Estonian simplification dataset, Section~\ref{benchmarking} benchmarks English models and motivates OpenNMT as a baseline, Section~\ref{LLaMA} details LLaMA fine-tuning, and the final sections present evaluation and conclusions.